 Alzheimer’s, depression, and anxiety are just some of the things that scientists have connected to air pollution.
 It is now apparent that air pollution affects not only our bodies, but also our mental health.
 According to one study by His State University, air pollution can cause damage to the brain.

-Whenever I travel to Scandinavia, I notice how happy, grounded, and clear headed the people seem to be there.
-It’s just a theory, but I think the air and water quality has something to do with it!
+Whenever I travel to Scandinavia, I notice how grounded and clear headed the people seem to be there, including myself.
+It’s just a theory and may be more to do with the culture, but I think the air and water quality has something to do with it!

 Going on walks in a park, beach, or mountains can also work wonders!